Tech-at-DU/Habitual-Swift4/05-Building-a-Custom-Cell/readme.md

 Add the corresponding outlets to the `HabitTableViewCell.swift` file and make sure to connect them with the elements in the XIB file.

 You can do this any way you like.
-One method would be to add the lines below to `HabitTableViewView` class and then drag from the circle in the margin to the corresponding element in the view.
+One method would be to add the lines below to `HabitTableViewCell` class and then drag from the circle in the margin to the corresponding element in the view.

 ```Swift
 @IBOutlet weak var imageViewIcon: UIImageView!